 When a recipient is receiving PCA services and homemaker services from two different staff persons who are employees of the same agency, all supervisory registered nurse (RN) visits shall be coordinated so that supervisory in-home RN visits are made in accordance with waiver standards and the supervisory in-home RN visits are made by the same supervising RN at the same time.

-When a person is receiving PCA and any adult day services (waiver or State Plan) on the same day, the combination of both PCA and adult day services shall not exceed a total of sixteen (16) hours per day.
+When a person is receiving PCA and any adult day health services (waiver or State Plan) on the same day, the combination of both PCA and adult day services shall not exceed a total of sixteen (16) hours per day, and services may be used in combination or on the same day as PCA services, as long as these services are not billed “concurrently” or during the same time .

 Service Delivery Method (check each that applies):